 Banned in: All states (Federal ban)

-These plums, hailing from Lorraine, France, aren’t seen stateside due to some bizarre import laws.
-Whatever, though.
+These plums are a protected-origin fruit hailing from Lorraine, France, and they are rarely seen stateside due to some bizarre import laws (though that hasn't stopped a few renegade seed-smugglers from growing their own).
+But whatever!
 We have our own plums, and they’re plumb tasty.

 All states (Federal ban)